 What are the hours of operation?

 All unfurnished apartment community leases are offered based upon the earliest preferred move-in date selected in the application and by the date the online application is completed.
 Apartment applicants are emailed approximately 30-days prior to the earliest preferred move-in date, if an apartment is available.
 To accept the apartment offer, students are required to pay a refundable $150 deposit and sign the lease online.
-The lease length for unfurnished apartments is nine (9) months minimum, then month-to-month after the initial nine months.
+The lease length for unfurnished apartments is nine (9) months minimum.
 To terminate a lease, residents must fill out a lease termination form in the University Housing office and provide 60-days' notice to receive a refund of the $150 deposit.

 Unfurnished apartments are leased by the apartment, which means there is one leaseholder and any additional occupants must be added online by the leaseholder.
 Monthly rent is charged to the leaseholder's MyMav account, and the leaseholder is solely responsible for paying the monthly rent and receiving rent from any roommate(s).